-Kate Hudepohl, senate chair, told the senate at a recent meeting with Isaacson, Miller, the executive search firm being used by WKU to search for the next university president, she had heard there may be a closed search.
-This would mean the names of the candidates would not be revealed, and there would not be open forums on campus with the candidates.
+Kate Hudepohl, University Senate chair, informed the senate that at a recent meeting with Isaacson Miller, the executive search firm being used by WKU to search for the next university president, she learned that it may be a closed search.
+A closed search would mean the names of the candidates would not be revealed, and that there would not be open forums on campus with the candidates.

 “I don’t know that it’s set in stone,” Hudepohl said.
 “It may change.”

 Hudepohl said representatives from Isaacson, Miller said a closed search was a growing trend, and many candidates like to retain confidentiality during a search.

 “This person will be part of the campus community and the idea that constituencies that this person will be working with will not get the chance to meet him or her is troublesome,” Hudepohl said.

 Barbara Burch, faculty regent and presidential search committee member, was present at the meeting.
 She said the decision of an open or closed search was not the decision of the search committee.

 “The search committee is charged by the Board [of Regents] to search and screen, and come up with finalists for this position,” Burch said.

 Burch said that after the finalists have been presented to the Board of Regents, it would be up to the Board of Regents to decide if it would be an open or closed search.

 “The Board is the final selection committee,” Burch said.